tigerbeetle/hackathon-2023/readme.md

 Submit a pull request to this repository including all source code and artifacts you produced.
 Remember to describe your project and identify yourself and your teammates.

-Present a short demo (10 minutes max) of your work **in-person** if you're attending the Interledger Summit 2023, or **send a short recorded video** if you're not in Costa Rica 🇨🇷!
+Present a short demo (10 minutes max) of your work **in-person** if you're attending the Interledger Summit 2023, or **send a recorded video** if you're not in Costa Rica 🇨🇷!

 ## Prizes: